Beginner's Guide

 Record breeding pair history and success rates

-Monitor chick development and weight
+Monitor chick development and daily weight

 Generate pedigree reports for buyers